migueldemoura/migueldemoura.com/README.md

 # Personal Blog

 This is my personal blog hosted at [migueldemoura.com].
-It is built with Jekyll and based on the [Chalk template].
+It is built with Jekyll and other open source tools.

 ### Browser Compatibility